gocentas/the-obsolete-marketer/content/en/page/about.md

 Hello! 👋
 ## What is The Obsolete Marketer? ##
-The Obsolete Marketer gives you the roadmap to expedite marketing tasks with AI-based tech.
+The Obsolete Marketer gives you a roadmap to expedite marketing tasks with AI-based tech.

 Most of the content is hands-on and immediately usable by you as a set of instructions.
 The sites providing high-level reviews never helped much in actually adopting the tools in everyday workflows.

 Hopefully this will be a welcome change.
 ## Is it free? ##
-The advice is, but some of the tools I use might not be.
-I will try to use the free options whenever they are suitable.
+The advice is, but many of the tools I use might not be.
+The goal is not to be cheap, it's to buy yourself some time.

 To keep it genuine I don't use any affiliate links on this website.
 ## Who are you? ##